neondatabase/website/content/docs/import/import-from-neon.md

 3. Retrieve the connection strings for the new and existing Neon databases.

    You can obtain the connection strings from the Neon **Dashboard**, under **Connection Details**.
-Your connection strings will look something like this:
+Connections strings have this format:

    <CodeBlock shouldWrap>